top of page

 Store it in an airtight container in the fridge and the next day you can create the following leftover lunch ideas:

-• Wraps (add chicken or beef and tzatziki along with leftover salad to a wrap
+Wraps (add chicken or beef and tzatziki along with leftover salad to a wrap.

-What do you serve Greek Salad with?
+Recipes you can serve with a Greek Salad

 Happy Cooking, Margaret x